josephclander/online_registration_form/README.md

 The fieldset legend acted differently on Chrome to how it did on Firefox and Safari.
 To be able to style it I swapped the legend for an h3 tag which I thought would still hold some semantic placement.

 The phone number tag has a type attribute of 'tel' and I put a placeholder in there to show a UK mobile type.
 I read that there is mixed approaches from browsers with this.
 I'm sure a more standard approach is some backend validation for formatting the number.

+On Safari, I noticed that the text, 'CSS' on the SVG in the background doesn't render centrally as it should and does on Chrome and Firefox.
+As this is a minor embelishment, I will leave it at this stage.
+It would be unfortunate if it needs to be converted to a png or jpeg.